 Both parents also have a duty to support the child financially after separation, regardless of who the child lives with.
 Parents can manage this between themselves or apply for a child support assessment.

-The Department of Human Services administers the child support program, assisting parents to provide support for their children.
+Services Australia administers the child support program, assisting parents to provide support for their children.

-Information about the child support program is available at the Department of Human Services’ website.
+Information about the child support program is available at the Services Australia website.